 -

-Q. What are the roles of thyroid scintigraphy in the evaluation of thyroid nodules?
+Q. What are the roles of thyroid scintigraphy in the evaluation of thyroid nodules? - It is done in case of low TSH

 - To select the thyroid nodule for FNAC in case of multinodular goiter- cold nodules being preferred